aleesgoraya/Projectchess/README.md

 I, Alees Ahmad Goraya, worked on four classes.
 The classes are Rook, Knight, Bishop, and View class.
 I helped my fellow group members and wrote how to play section in readme file.

+I, Michael Wong, worked on the Chess class as well as the Chessboard class and wrote the Installation section of the README.md file.
+I also assisted my members with planning.